graz-dev/docebo-webhook-listener/README.md

 _Docebo Webhook Listener_ is a simple project designed to retrieve your Docebo webhook transactions and manage them.
 At its core, it utilizes NestJS to create a server for receiving transactions and storing them in a _MongoDB_ collection.

-> Due to Docebo's error handling, which considers a request as failed if a 200 response is not received within 5 seconds, the project utilizes promises to persist each webhook message.
-After sending the response to Docebo, it then performs any computational tasks to keep the response latency to a minimum.
+> Due to Docebo's error handling, which considers a request as failed if a 200 response is not received within 5 seconds, the project utilizes promises to persist each webhook message and after sending the response to Docebo, it then performs any computational tasks to keep the response latency to a minimum.

 [Check the feature list & roadmap](#roadmap)

 ## Documentation

 ### Index